 - The feeding of animals

 - Sinking of vessels or other objects

 - Any type of fishing

 - Removing live or dead animals or plants

 - Anchoring or use of anchors.

 In the Conservation Zone, there is entire prohibition of: water scooter use, fishing, sailing on vessels exceeding six meters, removal of dead or alive organisms.

 The purchase of your Man of War Shoal Entrance Tag is mandatory for entering the Marine Park.
-Income generated through the sale of the tags goes directly towards the management and maintenance of the marine protected area.
+Any additional income generated through the sale of the tags and “nature fees” goes directly towards the management and maintenance of the marine protected area.

 Location of the Marine Park